Please call the Town Clerk's Office at 508-430-7516, option 5 at the directory, for additional information.

 There are no special requirements for a widow or widower who is remarrying.

-What are the responsibilities of the Member of the Clergy or the Justice of the Peace?
+What are the responsibilities of the Member of the Clergy of the Justice of the Peace?

 The person performing the marriage ceremony must complete and sign the original license (in black ink) and return it to the Town Clerk who issued the marriage license.

-The clergyperson must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth prior to the ceremony.
-This certificate, which is issued by the Public Records Division of the Secretary of the Commonwealth, is to be returned to the clerk of the city or town where the license was issued.
+The clergy person must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth prior to the ceremony.
+This certificate, which is issued by the Public Records Division of the Secretary of the Commonwealth, is to be returned to the clerk of the city or town where the license was obtained.